 3. There are different types of group homes.
 Some are essentially single detached homes and planning documents must treat these homes consistent with their residential nature.
 Other group homes providing specialized services may require more specific locational criteria.

 4. Municipal planning documents must provide for manufactured housing.

 1. These statements of provincial interest are issued under the Municipal Government Act.
-The Minister of Service Nova Scotia and Municipal Relations, in cooperation with other provincial departments, is responsible for their interpretation.
+The Minister of Housing and Municipal Affairs, in cooperation with other provincial departments, is responsible for their interpretation.